-Computer Training at the Arlington Public Library are free and open to the public.
+Computer Training at the Arlington Public Library is free and open to the public.
 Most of the classes occur at the Family Learning Lab at the East Arlington Branch Library and the TechLiNK.
-Interested in volunteering?
+Interested in teaching?
 Volunteer to be a Cyber Coach!

 Register for classes online (click the class name) or by calling 817-459-6900.